Erawan Museum Bangkok; The 3 Headed Elephant Museum in 2022

-UPDATE 2020: Bangkok never fails to impress me.
-So many tourists, backpackers and holiday-makers pass-through for a day or 2, get stuck in tourist traps and tell the world how horrible Bangkok is.
-I get it, I used to be one of them but now having lived here, bought a place here, studied the language, I appreciate it more and more every day.
+UPDATE 2022: Bangkok never fails to impress me.
+So many tourists, backpackers and holiday-makers pass through for a day or 2, get stuck in tourist traps and tell the world how horrible Bangkok is.
+I get it, I used to be one of them but now having lived here, bought a place here, and studied the language, I appreciate it more and more every day.
 It took me 5 years of living here before I finally went to see the huge 3 Headed Elephant, and now I recommend the Erawan Museum Bangkok to everyone who visits the city.

 Visiting Bangkok, Thailand

-If you come to Thailand, make sure you allocate AT LEAST 3 days for Bangkok and it’s surrounding areas, actually you could spend a whole 2 weeks and have the most amazing time imaginable if you factor in little 1/2/3 days trips all the things to do in Kanchanaburi (just 2 hours from Bangkok), Ayutthaya Day Tour, Khao Yai, Koh Samet, Amphawa or a Damnoen Saduak Floating Market Tour and then all the stuff to do in the city from Khao San Road, to the various temples!
+If you come to Thailand, make sure you allocate AT LEAST 3 days for Bangkok and it’s surrounding areas.
+Actually, you could spend a whole 2 weeks and have the most amazing time imaginable if you factor in little 1/2/3 days trips all the things to do in Kanchanaburi (just 2 hours from Bangkok), Ayutthaya Day Tour, MaeKlong Railway Market, Khao Yai, Koh Yao Noi, Koh Samet, Amphawa, Siam Amazing Park or a Damnoen Saduak Floating Market Tour and then all the stuff to do in the city from Khao San Road, to the various temples!

 So my mum was back in town to visit me in Bangkok, and I wanted to explore my city furthermore, I had heard of the giant 3 headed elephant statue a few times over the years but I had heard it was far away, difficult to find, underwhelming etc, so never bothered.
 Time to put that right, let’s see what the Erawan Museum is all about.